needle-mirror/com.unity.services.authentication/README.md

     * Game developer is responsible for installing the necessary SDK and get the token from Google.
     * By default, this method will create an account if no account is currently linked.
     * If you attempt to sign in while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.SignInWithGooglePlayGamesAsync(string authCode, SignInOptions options = null)`
+  * This triggers the sign-in of the player with an authorization code from Google Play Games.
+  * Game developer is responsible for installing the necessary SDK and get the authorization code from Google Play Games.
+  * By default, this method will create an account if no account is currently linked.
+  * If you attempt to sign in while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.SignInWithFacebookAsync(string accessToken, SignInOptions options = null)`
     * This triggers the sign-in of the player with an access token from Facebook.
     * Game developer is responsible for installing the necessary SDK and get the token from Facebook.